 I must admit that I’ve neglected the garden these last few weeks.
-I’ve been so caught up with Monkey and his start at Nursery School that everything else has passed me by.
-Now its Autumn in the garden.
+I’ve been so caught up with my son and his start at Nursery School that everything else has passed me by.
+Now it’s Autumn in the garden.

 Yesterday we finally gave up hope of our cherry tomatoes ever turning red in the garden 🙁